Rapscallion to the rescue!

 I’ve written about League of Rogues in the past, because I’m a fan of their budget-friendly Absent Minded Professor—a GSM inspired blend.
 They launched in the summer of 2014, but you wouldn’t guess their young age by their beautiful wines.
 I’ve had their Rapscallion Zinfandel in the past as well, and this was my first time enjoying their Reserve Zin.
 I hadn’t thought much about Russian Oak until Jess, the winemaker, mentioned it.
 Would it have been obvious to me whether I was drinking a wine aged in French, American, or Russian oak?
 Nope.
 Now, if it had been aged in stainless steel as opposed to oak, more than likely… but, what I did note was that this bottle wasn’t “oaky” at all (a good thing)!

-This isn’t your typical Zin
+This isn’t your typical Zin.

 I’ll spare you detailed tasting notes and give a comparison.
-If you’ve ever had an inexpensive Paso Robles Zinfandel and found it super jammy, almost chewy, with heavy, almost overly stewed, oaky, ripe fruit—you need to try this one.
+If you’ve ever had an inexpensive Paso Robles Zinfandel and found it super jammy, almost chewy, with heavy, overly stewed, oaky, ripe fruit—you need to try this one.
 Jess and Jake have made a lively wine, full of complexity (& nothing like the inexpensive lackluster ones you might remember).
 While most Zins are generally decent to drink, Rapscallion is unique, with a lovely balance and ultra smooth tannins.
 Maybe there’s something to the Russian Oak?
 I’ll have to update this post later once I bug the winemakers for their thoughts!

-You won’t find League of Rogues at a huge, sprawling estate with a sleek wine tasting room (not yet;).
-So, I urge you to seek one of their wines out and give support to these passionate, hard-working, nice winemakers who are making exciting wines for us to
+You won’t find League of Rogues at a huge, sprawling estate with a sleek wine tasting room (not yet).
+So, I urge you to seek out one of their wines and give support to these passionate, hard-working, nice winemakers who are making exciting wines for us to

 #SupportWineMakers #SupportLocal #SupportLeagueOfRogues #Cheers